ablmsky/PatentAnalyzer/README.md

 # PatentAnalyzer
-This is my  iOS app, about patent.
+This is my  iOS app, about registered patents for country/region for year/years/period, with possibility of comparing countries.

 # Nowadays
 demo version 1.1